 The Dawn of Scientific Medicine

 Prior to the late 1800s, medicine was often a blend of traditional practices, anecdotal remedies, and nascent scientific understanding.
-Doctors often lacked formal training and the tools we consider essential today.
+Because of that, doctors often lacked formal training and the tools we consider essential today.
+Day to day, laboratories were established, microscopes became commonplace, and medical education underwent a significant transformation.
 The rise of scientific medicine marked a turning point.
-Laboratories were established, microscopes became commonplace, and medical education underwent a significant transformation.
-The white coat became a symbol of this new scientific approach, representing purity, cleanliness, and the pursuit of knowledge based on empirical evidence.
+The white coat became a symbol of this new scientific approach, representing purity, cleanliness, and the pursuit of knowledge based on empirical evidence Most people skip this — try not to..

 Symbolism and Authority